-(Preview of a chapter from upcoming book.)
+(Preview of a chapter from volume one of Organize to Win

 Shortly before becoming a wilderness activist, I retired as a federal manager.
 During my 25-year career in government service, I was responsible for resolving turf conflicts within agencies, oversaw the evaluation of managers and supervisors, and conducted scores of audits of local and regional offices.
 Early in my tenure, I supervised a federal field office similar to those operated by the U.S. Forest Service and Bureau of Land Management (BLM).
 So, I acquired insight into how government managers think, behave, and deal with the day-to-day pressures inside federal agencies.
 Subsequently, as an activist, I dealt continuously with state and federal managers for 13 years.